Quick Answer – Registering a UK Car in Ireland

 Vehicle Registration TAX (VRT) Inspection

 The car must then undergo a Vehicle Registration Tax (VRT) inspection.
-You should book an appointment for this inspection with the Revenue Commissioners as soon as possible after the car arrives in Ireland.
+You must book a VRT inspection through the National Car Testing Service (NCTS), which carries out inspections on behalf of the Revenue Commissioners.
 The VRT is determined based on the market value of the vehicle in Ireland.
 You’ll need to provide certain documents for the VRT inspection:

 After the inspection, you’ll be informed of the amount of VRT due.
 You must pay this tax to complete the registration process.
 Once the VRT is paid, you’ll be issued an Irish registration number, and you can then get your vehicle’s license plates made up.